chulminy/AE_ENVE_GEOE_121/README.md

 > - Comment on the colleague's questions
 > - Share your solutions for examples or problems in the course material

-**NEW (05/11/20)**
+**NEW(05/11/20)**
-The TAs and instructor realized that marking individual engagement scores are not feasible.
+The TAs and Instructor realized that marking individual engagement scores is not feasible.
 The extra credit is to encourage students involving online discussion.
 However, it is not easy to gauge the activity as a score.
 Thus, we have created a simple rule to provide a fair score.
 Students must ask questions to receive credit.
-When students ask at least one question, they will receive 2 points in each month.
-Also, when students answer the question and the TAs or instructor endorse the answer, the student can also receive 2 points.
+When students ask at least one question, they will receive 2 points for that respective month.
+Also, when students answer questions and the TAs or instructor endorse the answer, the student can also receive 2 points.
 Thus, students will receive up to 8 points in total.
 TAs or the instructor will ask a question as well.
 If the questions are trivial and easy to be answered from the course materials or lecture/tutorial videos, they are not counted.
 Please follow the instruction having Discussions on LEARN below:

 - Please be respectful of your peers, instructor, and others in your posts and comments.
 - Asking good questions is another way of learning by summarizing and explaining what you know and do not know.
 Thoughtful questions and answers will help all students in this class.
 Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers cannot be readily found on the web) and your questions are complete and legible.
 - In addition, please check if the same question was asked before.
 - Inappropriate posts and comments will be immediately deleted and closed without notice.